 The Bible says in Genesis 26:1-5 And there was a famine in the land, beside the first

-king of the Philistines unto Gerar.
-And the LORD
+the Philistines unto Gerar.
+And the LORD appeared

-appeared unto him, and said, Go not down into Egypt; dwell in the land which I
+unto him, and said, Go not down into Egypt; dwell in the land which I shall

-shall tell thee of: Sojourn in this land, and I will be with thee, and will
+tell thee of: Sojourn in this land, and I will be with thee, and will bless

-bless thee; for unto thee, and unto thy seed, I will give all these countries,
+thee; for unto thee, and unto thy seed, I will give all these countries, and I

-and I will perform the oath which I sware unto
+will perform the oath which I sware unto Abraham thy

-Abraham thy father; And I will make thy seed to multiply as the stars of
+father; And I will make thy seed to multiply as the stars of heaven, and will

-heaven, and will give unto thy seed all these countries; and in thy seed shall
+give unto thy seed all these countries; and in thy seed shall all the nations

-all the nations of the earth be blessed; Because that Abraham obeyed my voice,
+of the earth be blessed; Because that Abraham obeyed my voice, and kept my

-and kept my charge, my commandments, my statutes, and my laws.
-Notice
+charge, my commandments, my statutes, and my laws.
+Notice carefully

-offered to take part in the benefits of the promise.
-God offers this great
+part in the benefits of the promise.
+God offers this great promise to the

-promise to the entire human race through the countless offers of the gospel
+entire human race through the countless offers of the gospel of Christ that are

-that are given to every man and to every woman in every generation.
-For
+given to every man and to every woman in every generation.
+For example,

 Once again the seed